 However, restrictions apply to Messenger in the Kingdom of Saudi Arabia, China, North Korea, and Iran.
 So, to get around with the restrictions, you can use one of the specified Facebook VPN.
 Just connect to an overseas VPN server such as the US, UK, Germany or Netherlands.

 Once connected to a Facebook Messenger VPN, you will be able to make hours of HD calls and chats hassle free from anywhere in the world.

 Facebook – A Common Target of Censorship

 Such activities have pushed governments of various countries to prevent its citizens from accessing Facebook.
-The social networking giant has been a target of censorship in following countries:
+As a result, the social networking giant has been a target of censorship in the following countries:

 The series of events left Chinese residents and immigrants with no option but to use Renren (Chinese Social Network) as an alternative.
 Renren offers similar features to Facebook and complies with internet rules and regulations of China (for data filtering).
 But users can instantly bypass the restrictions on Facebook from within China by using one of the specified Facebook VPN.

-In Iran, Facebook had been reported to be blocked after the elections of 2009.
+In Iran, The government blocked Facebook after the elections of 2009.
 It was due to the fear that opposing parties will organize activities and events through the social network.
-The block had been imposed for four years till September of 2013 when Twitter and Facebook were unbanned without an announcement.
-However, users started to face a ban on both sites from next day, where theunblock was assumed to be a result technical glitch in Government’s server.
-Political situation has not changed much till now
+They imposed the block for four years till September of 2013.
+After that, they un-banned Twitter and Facebook without an announcement.

-North Korea is one of the countries where a majority of the population is not allowed to access internet.
-Only selected government, education and some institutions are granted access to internet.
+North Korea is one of the countries where a majority of the population cannot access the internet.
+Only some people from the government government, education and some institutions can enjoy access to the internet.
 Under such restrictions, any individual who tries to access Facebook is liable to punishment.